JUANRESE/DBDUnpacker/README.md

 # DBDUnpacker
-An unpacker for Dead by Daylight which is compatible with all version of the game.
+An unpacker for Dead by Daylight which is compatible with the Steam, Epic Games Store, and Microsoft Store versions of the game.